SPDEs with space interactions and application to population modelling

 The equations for $J$, $Y$, $H$ and $p$ are as before, except that we replace $u(t,x)$ by $u(t)$.
-As in Øksendal \cite{o} we handle this situation by introducing integration with respect to $dx$ in the Hamiltonian.
+We handle this situation by introducing integration with respect to $dx$ in the Hamiltonian.
 We state the corresponding modified theorems without proofs: